s-victor/TinyPedal/docs/customization.md

 To run multiple copy of TinyPedal at same time: `python .\run.py -s 0` or `.\tinypedal.exe --single-instance 0`

+Note, this argument has no effect under liunx.

 # General options
 **General options can be accessed from main window menu.**